repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

 This feature imports a large number of targets directly to RSTUF Database.
-RSTUF doesn't recommend using this feature for regular flow, but in case you're onboarding an existent repository that contains a larget number of targets.
+RSTUF doesn't recommend using this feature for regular flow, but in case you're onboarding an existent repository that contains a large number of targets.

 This feature requires extra dependencies: